- B.A. in Psychology, University of North Florida, 2006

 Constructivist approaches to counseling, teaching and supervision

-Melissa Zeligman is an assistant professor of mental health counseling in the College of Education’s Department of Counseling and Psychological Services.
+Melissa Zeligman is an assistant professor of mental health counseling in the College of Education & Human Development’s Department of Counseling and Psychological Services.
 Her scholarly work focuses on mental health interventions for the chronically ill, particularly those living with HIV/AIDS, as well as trauma work, and constructivist approaches to teaching, counseling, and supervision.
 Her clinical background includes work in high school, university, legal, medical and agency settings.
 Shereceived her Ph.D. from the University of Central Florida, where her dissertation focused on the constructs of HIV stigma and posttraumatic growth.

 Zeligman, M. and Robinson, E. H. (2014) “Counselors’ role in HIV medication adherence: A motivational interviewing perspective.”
 Journal of Creativity in Mental Health.

 Zeligman, M. and Barden, S. M. (In press).
 “Using a narrative approach with clients living with HIV.”
 Journal of Constructivist Psychology.

 Zeligman, M., Prescod, D. J., and Greene, J. (In press).
 “Journey towards becoming a counselor education doctoral student: Perspectives of women of color.”
 Journal of Negro Education.